Manufacturer’s declarations of compliance for milk and milk products

 If no specific country has been nominated in the declaration, then the product identified has been manufactured to the general export standards and not in accordance with any specific importing country requirement.
 Exporters should confirm with the manufacturer that a product is eligible with a specific importing country’s requirements.

 Example of a declaration of compliance showing the minimum details required

 Registered establishment number: XXXX

 |Product description||Manufacturing establishment number||Batch/product code||Manufacture date||Number of units||Total weight|

 Declaration by manufacturing establishment.

-I the undersigned hereby declare that the processed dairy product described above was manufactured in accordance with:
+At the date that I, the undersigned make this declaration, the processed dairy product described above was manufactured in accordance with:

 I further declare the information contained in this declaration is true and complete.